zsimic/roaming/README.md

 If you define such a `default.cfg` file, you can then simply run `./setup` (to check what would be done) and `./setup -c` (to effectively apply) on each machine, without having to remember each time which settings to specify...

+Note: a special section `all` is understood by the program, and it simply expands to everything that can be roamed by this program.
+You can use `all` on the command line, or in a `.cfg` file.